End-to-end process support, from development to industrialization

 The iCELLis bioreactor is a fully-integrated, high-cell density bioreactor designed to simplify processes involving adherent cells by combining the advantages of single-use technologies with the benefits of a bioreactors - reduced handling, footprint, labor, cost, and improved process assurance, robustness, and scalability.
 The iCELLis technology can be used at bench-scale (0.5 to 4 m2) and manufacturing-scale (66 to 500 m2).

 Manufacturers are increasingly looking to produce viral vectors for gene therapy in suspension cell cultures, as the pressure increases for increased scalability.
+The cell seed train for suspension cultures generally occurs in smaller bioreactors, which may also double as small batch production vessels.
+As production increases, larger volume bioreactors are needed.
 Viral vector production in suspension culture usually requires additional testing and optimization.
 Our experienced team of applications experts can work with you to determine the best solution for your upstream processes.

 Allegro™ STR Bioreactors